Dear Daniel Andrews,

 What can do we do to help?

-I am a woman who has funded thousands of dollars out of my own pocket to help those in need.
-If I alone, as one person, one woman, one mother, and a person with very serious health conditions have been able to help as many people as I have in our community during this time, quite literally bending over backwards to help those who can’t access help themselves, then why aren’t the rest of us?
+I am a mother who has funded thousands of dollars out of my own pocket to help those in need.
+I have been nominated for a variety of awards for the work that I have been doing and so I ask, if I alone, as one person, one woman, one mother, and a person with very serious health conditions have been able to help as many people as I have in our community during this time, quite literally bending over backwards to help those who can’t access help themselves, then why aren’t you?
+Why are you so persistent with your lies and unreasonable rules.
+Why aren’t you listening to us!

 I don’t expect you to do the dirty work, I already have been and I will happily continue to do that for our community.

-If I had the finances to pay for all the fines and items you bet I would go door to door and ask people what they need and provide it to them, but I can’t do that and I can’t afford that.
+If I had the finances to pay for all the fines and items needed to help every single person struggling from your choices, you bet I would go door to door and ask people what they need and provide it to them, but I can’t do that, nor can I afford it.

-Mr. Andrews, you shut down parliament so no one can oppose you, so what can we do to make change from here on?
+Mr. Andrews, you have lost our trust and hope.
+I don’t know what your true agenda is whilst you’re on this power trip but you basically shut down parliament so no one can oppose you, so what can we do to make change from here on?

 Please tell us, tell me, tell me what I can do to help and I promise I’ll be there.